 Surgical Skin Cancer Excision

-In the case of Melanoma, these skin cancers are always removed via wide margin excision.
+In the case of melanoma, these skin cancers are always removed via wide margin excision.
 Additional testing may be necessary (lymph node examination, PET scan) depending on its stage of development.

 Electrodesiccation and Curettage